-Business cards are printed most commonly on 14-point cardstock (thick), 16-point cardstock (thicker), and 100 lb. gloss cover (thin).
+Classic business cards are printed most commonly on 14-point cardstock (thick), 16-point cardstock (thicker), and 100 lb. gloss cover (thin).
 These are the 3 most common kinds of paper used to print classic business cards.
 But, there are even more upgraded business card paper weight options available.

 To help you visualize the difference between the 3 paper stocks: 100 lb gloss cover is thinner, less dense, and more bendable than 14 point and 16 point paper.

 Today I’m going to be writing about the popular kinds of business card papers.
-This way you can get a better sense of what different printing companies use for business cards.
+This way you can get a better sense of what different printing companies use for standard size business cards.

 Many small local printing companies and office supply stores will print on 100 lb. gloss cover.
-This is easier for small printing companies to print on, because 100 lb gloss cover is accepted on many kinds of digital press.
+This business card paper weight is easier for small printing companies to print on because 100 lb gloss cover can be printed on common office copy machines.
 Thicker and heavier stocks like 14 point and 16 point require a heavy-duty printing press.

 100 lb gloss cover is a cardstock.
-If you get a lot of different business cards, you’ll notice that 100 lb gloss cover is fairly bendable and thin feeling business card.
-It’s works perfectly well for a convenient and cheap business card.
+If you receive a lot of different business cards, you’ll notice that 100 lb gloss cover cards are more bendable and thin compared to the standard card.
+It works perfectly well for a convenient and cheap business card.

 Let me repeat: 100 lb gloss cover feels perfectly fine, and it doesn’t feel cheap.
 Many new customers (coming from a small business, freelance, or personal background) show us the 100 lb gloss cover business cards they’re already using.
 Some are perfectly content with the thinner paper.
-Since they often may not exchange business cards frequently, so they’re content with that paper.
+Since they may not exchange business cards frequently, they are content with that paper.

 14/16 point cardstock are the most popular business card paper types

-First point to consider is your budget.
-14 point cardstock is the more cost-effective opointion for business cards compared to 16 point.
+The first point to consider is your budget.
+14 point cardstock is the more cost-effective option for business cards compared to 16 point cardstock.
 If you have a little more money to spend and you want to produce luxury business cards, it is recommended to choose 16 point.
 For an even more professional feel, consider upgrading to the 24 point or 32 point paper weight.

-Second point to consider is storage space.
+The second point to consider is storage space.
 Business cards are usually held in wallets or briefcases so that they are readily available.
 If you want to hold the most amount of business cards, choose 14 point cardstock.
 The last point to consider is the level of professionalism that you want to exude.
 14 point considered a high-quality paper, however thicker cardstocks give a higher level of professionalism and luxury.

 Are you still undecided?

 Contact Printivity for free paper samples of 14pt, 16pt, and every finishing option that we offer!
-We want to make sure that our customers are given the resources to make informed decisions about their print products.
+We want to make sure that our online customers are given the options and resources to make informed decisions about their print products.
 If you have any questions, call us at 1-877-649-5463.